KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 It may be:

-* a human using AI-assisted writing
+* a human writing with AI assistance
 * a human roleplaying a synthetic persona
 * a bot account
 * a semi-automated posting system